|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 MIA October 18, 1944

 Built by Northrop in Hawthorne, California.
-Completed on January 24, 1944.
-Delivered to the U. S. Army Air Force (USAAF) as P-61A-1-NO Black Widow serial number 42-5515 on January 25, 1944.
-Flown to the Sacramento Air Depot (SAD) on January 28, 1944 and transferred to Oakland for overseas deployment on April 1, 1944.
-Disassembled and loaded on a transport ship and departed on April 18, 1944 bound for the Pacific.
+Constructors Number 747.
+On January 24, 1944 completed at the factory.
+On January 25, 1944 Delivered to the U. S. Army Air Force (USAAF) as P-61A-1-NO Black Widow serial number 42-5515.
+On January 28, 1944 flown to the Sacramento Air Depot (SAD).
+On April 1, 1944 flown to Oakland for shipment overseas.
+Disassembled and loaded on a transport ship that departed on April 18, 1944 bound for the South Pacific (SOPAC) and reassembled.

 On May 18, 1944 assigned to the 13th Air Force, 419th Night Fighter Squadron on Guadalcanal.
 Nose number 316.
 No known nickname or nose art.
 When lost, engines R-2800-10 serial numbers 42-11495 and 42-11448.
 Weapon serial numbers noted in Missing Air Crew Report 10451 (MACR 10451).